bocaletto-luca/Chords-Note-Music/README.md

 This table represents the note "DO#" (C#).
 It contains information about chords in Italian and English related to the note "DO#," with similar details in the specified fields.

-(Continue with tables for other musical notes following the same format.)

 # Lingua Italiana

 ## Descrizione del Database